An experienced marketer knows that success comes to those who experiment with their insights and use good tools.

 Social media monitoring systems can help you see and understand the whole picture your brand is communicating to your audience, as well as react in a timely manner to any potential reputation threats.
-With the proper software, you'll also be able to analyze the level of brand awareness.
+With the proper software, according to The Social Shepherd, you'll also be able to analyze the level of brand awareness.

 Brand reputation as an employer should be mentioned separately, as it emphasizes the need for social media monitoring by the HR department.
 The algorithm is almost the same as described in the previous paragraph – search and find feedback about the company.
 This is how you will determine its attractiveness as an employer.

 Keep in mind that your organization's poor reputation as an employer can become a real problem when looking for new employees, and the lengthy hiring process not only deprives you of the talents you need but can actually cost you a lot.

 Evaluating product demand and predicting sales is one of the most important tasks a marketer faces.
 Monitoring social media allows you to gauge consumers' perceptions of news about upcoming new product launches or identify their need for certain ancillary services.

 This approach gives you the opportunity to engage customers in product strategy and increases your chances of success.
 Investing time, money, and effort into something that ultimately fails can cause bigger problems than you expect.
 Today, all businesses are built on decisions backed by data.
 Moreover, failing to identify demand for something new can cause your competitors to launch "that service" or implement "that feature" and take your customers from you.